Peter Nijkamp: Controversy

 In 2013, the PhD thesis of one of his students was withdrawn one day before the scheduled defence.
 It consisted almost entirely of papers jointly written with Nijkamp.
 An internal investigation at the VU determined that some of these papers were recycled versions of yet earlier papers, with other co-authors, who had not been cited properly and this might be considered a form of plagiarism.
 The VU's rector, Frank van der Duyn Schouten, stated that Nijkamp had acted improperly but had not committed plagiarism.
 The student involved was allowed to adapt the thesis and the graduation ceremony took place in 2014.

 Following extensive press reports that claimed to have found cases of self-plagiarism in Nijkamp's work and an analysis by an anonymous whistleblower, the VU announced it would investigate Nijkamp's entire publishing record.
 It would also inquire with the Royal Netherlands Academy of Arts and Sciences on the boundary between self-plagiarism and "self-citation".

 The investigation committee under Jaap Zwemmer concluded in March 2015 that Nijkamp had re-used earlier publications in new papers on a certain scale, without proper referencing and the committee qualified this as "questionable research practice".
 The VU accepted some, but not all, of the committee conclusions.
 In a separate investigation the Dutch National Board on Research Integrity found Nijkamp "careless" but not in breach of scientific integrity.
 It also found university regulations on self-citation insufficient at the time.
 Nijkamp himself stated that the investigation committee's methodology and selection of publications is too thin a base for any conclusions.

+In May 2016, De Volkskrant reported that the Public Prosecuter sought to prosecute the anonymous complainant.
+The complainant was said to have significantly damaged the doctoral candidate’s career through defamation and slander.
+The prosecution service stated that it had sufficient indications to identify the anonymous complainant, partly based on suspicions raised by the doctoral candidate and IP addresses from which the complainant had sent various emails.